 Peter projected a nod.
 [Yeah.
 Focus on that.
 That should do it…I think.]

-Kora—she now looked like an empty suit of samurai armor—projected a wave of doubt.
+Kora—she now looked like an empty suit of Edo-style samurai armor—projected a wave of doubt.
 [You think?
 Or you know?]

 [This isn’t a science, remember?]
 Eun chided.
 [We have to work with what we’ve got.]

 Their psyches, still caught in a maelstrom of color, floated away from each other as they each concentrated on their respective activities—whatever directed them toward a spirit of inquiry.
-Gridded wireframe ran up their thought-forms, transforming them into a mechanistic collection of gears, hinges, and sparking transistors.
+Gridded wireframe ran up their thought-forms, transforming them into a fantastic collection of gears, hinges, and sparking transistors.
 They floated back toward each other, merging their intricate nodes into a recognizable shape:

 A circuitry-threaded key.

 A second later they were blasted apart.

 [Fuck, that was wild!]
 Peter was sitting on his butt, leaning back on his hands.
 He stared at Kora and Eun, who now looked like their human selves.
 The two girls were sitting on their butts, just like him.